strlns/gitignore-patterns/README.md

 Unrelated:

-This uses vite and its defaults to "create a Vite app".
+This uses Vite and its defaults to "create a Vite app".
-This means rollup under the hood.
+This also means using Rollup and ESBuild under the hood.

 This project also uses PostCSS, which still hasn't fully transitioned to ECMAScript modules yet.

 I like PostCSS, I don't like Rollup, all of that is irrelevant here.

-I like Vite, it's really easy to set ‚up.
+I like Vite, it's very easy to set up and works really well.